Holy See–Turkey relations

 Holy See–Turkey relations are foreign relations between the Holy See and Turkey.
 Both countries established diplomatic relations in 1868, originally between the Holy See and the Ottoman Empire.
 The Holy See has a nunciature in Ankara.
 Turkey has an embassy in Rome.

 History

 Ottoman Empire

-The Holy See has a history of difficult relations with Turkey, or rather with the Ottoman Empire, whose forces its European allies defeated at the naval battle of Lepanto in 1571 and the battle of Vienna in 1683.
+The Holy See has a history of difficult relations with Turkey, or rather with the Ottoman Empire, whose forces defeated its European allies at the naval battle of Lepanto in 1571 and the battle of Vienna in 1683.
 The Holy See maintained positive relations with Armenia, even when it was under Ottoman rule.
 It was also involved in the Balkans and Greece at a time when nationalities were emancipating themselves from Turkish domination.

 Atatürk revolution

 The Atatürk revolution did not really ease relations, since it led to the suppression of the millet system, which had previously guaranteed the rights of Christian minorities that were split in Byzantine, Latin, Armenian, Syriac and Greek-Melkite ethnic lines.
 This is in turn led to the assimilation of Turkey's Christian population into ethnic Turkish traditions and customs.
 Also, the Kemalist ideology was closely related to anticlericalism in France, a French republican ideology which had been hostile to the Church in Western Europe.